oneapi-src/oneDPL/rfcs/proposed/iterators_pass_directly_customization/README.md

 function.

 ### Require Specifically Named Typedef / Using in User's Type
-We could simply make official our requirements for user's types to include a typedef or using statement to define if the type is passed directly like `using is_passed_directly = std::true_type;`, where the absence of this would be equivalent to a `std::false_type`.
+oneDPL could make official our requirements for user's types to include a typedef or using statement to define if the type is passed directly like `using is_passed_directly = std::true_type;`, where the absence of this would be equivalent to a `std::false_type`.

 However, this clutters the user type definitions with specifics of oneDPL.
 It also may not be as clear what this signifies for maintenance of user code without appropriate comments describing the details of oneDPL and SYCL.
 Users have expressed that this is undesirable.

+### Wrapper Class
+oneDPL could provide some wrapper iterator `direct_iterator` which wraps an arbitrary base iterator and marks it as passed directly. `direct_iterator` could utilize either of the above alternatives to accomplish this, and signal that the iterator should be passed directly.
+It would need to pass through all operations to the wrapped base iterator, and make sure no overhead is added in its usage.
+There is some complexity in adding such a wrapper iterator, and it would need to be considered carefully to make sure no problems would be introduced.
+This wrapper class may obfuscate users types, and make them more unwieldy to use.
+It is also less expressive than the other options in that it only has the ability to unilaterally mark a type as passed directly.
+There is no logic that can be used to express some iterator type which may be conditionally passed directly, other than to have logic to conditionally apply the wrapper in the first place.
+This option seems less clear and has more opportunity to cause problems.

 ## Testing
 We will need a detailed test checking both positive and negative responses to